Bluegrass’ Response to COVID-19

 - We are taking steps to have some staff work at remote locations.
 Those who are in the office are to follow CDC guidelines regarding “social distancing,” and hygiene.
 They are to maintain a six-foot distance from one another, wash their hands properly multiple times a day, use hand sanitizer when hand-washing isn’t practical and sanitize their work station, including all equipment they touch.

 - We are staggering work hours, lessening work hours for all employees to prevent exposure and removing employees ages 60 and up from the workplace in order to protect them.

 - Our drivers who pick up and deliver work follow similar practices.

 - Our cleaning staff is disinfecting the many items our staff might touch on a daily basis – door knobs, handrails, coffee pots, table tops, entrance and exit doors and equipment handles, for example.
 This is being done multiple times per day.

 - In order for the inside of our building to stay healthy all of our heating and air conditioning units are constantly running bringing in fresh air during work hours when employees are present.

 - This is new territory for all of us, so reminders are important.
 To help reinforce our policies and procedures, we have created a four-page document for our employees, based on CDC guidelines, which covers the mandatory procedures and rules we have put in place.
 Of course, this document may change with new directives from local, state and federal governments and as agencies like the CDC change their guidelines.
-If your business would like a copy to use to develop its own guidelines, please feel free to download: Bluegrass-Response-Coronavirus_2020.

 Please remember too that as Gov. Beshear has said, “We have to be able to adapt as we move forward.”
 We really don’t know what tomorrow or next week will bring, so things can change.
 But, our hope is that even as the situation changes, we will be able to adapt and keep everyone safe.